brian-rose/ClimateModeling_courseware/README.rst

 About
 --------------
+ATM 623 Climate Modeling
+is an advanced graduate course on climate dynamics and climate modeling.
+The focus of the course is on the hands-on use of both simple and complex climate models to build understanding of the processes that control the planetary energy budget.

 The course makes extensive use of Python code and the IPython notebook for reproducible, self-describing calculations and figures.
 This repository contains a collection of linked IPython notebooks with lecture notes, examples and assignments.
 All notebooks are self-describing.

 Requirements